AudioKit/AudioKit/README.md

   ie. Does each type of output just get its own instance variable, or are the input and output signatures differing enough to justify different opcode classes e.g. Oscillator and OscillatingController?

   -ARB - one of the nice things about csound is that it elegantly does not make this distinction.
   An oscillator after all is a pointer moving through a table at a given rate, or many other more mathematical interpretations that aren't really about audio at all.
 As one begins to use oscillators for their "sine wave" audio properties (sounds like), or as control functions (behaves like), or just for the math (functions like), this begets some kind of "real" understanding of what an oscillator is.

+  -AOP - that's a good point.
+I'll have to digest what it means to Objective-Csound and us.
+  Clearly, we want to be even more about the understanding than csound alone is.

 * Should think about standardizing the headers of the files.
 I don't care much who wrote the file initially or when it was created.
 To me that's all handled much